 Collections Management for Smaller Cultural Institutions

-During this four-week long course participants will learn about essential aspects of collection management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.
+During this four-part self-study course, participants will learn about essential aspects of collection management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.
 The importance of collection storage, exhibition, and collection management policies will be considered as participants produce a needs assessment for their home institution’s collections.

-Join Connecting to Collections Care for a 4-part course that explores the essentials of good collections management no matter how small your institutions.
-Those who participate in all four webinars, discussions, and projects will be eligible for a CREDLY badge.
+Join instructor John Simmons and Connecting to Collections Care to explore the essentials of good collections management no matter how small your institutions.

 Week 1: Introduction to Collections Management